Endoğan Adili

-Endogan Adili (Endoğan Adili; born 3 August 1994) is a Swiss professional footballer of Turkish descent, who plays as a midfielder who currently plays for FC Kosova.
+Endogan Adili (Endoğan Adili; born 3 August 1994) is a Swiss former professional footballer who plays as a midfielder.

 Career

 Grasshoppers

 Adili started his youth football with local club FC Altstetten Zürich, but came through the ranks playing in the Grasshopper Club Zürich youth system.

 On 13 May 2010 the midfielder made his Swiss Super League debut for the GC first team during the away match in the Stadion Brügglifeld against FC Aarau and he scored his first goal only 10 minutes after being substituted in.
 As he made his debut in the GC professional team, Adili was still a member of their U-16 youth team and he was just 15 years and 283 days old, this made him the youngest player to score a goal in a top-level European football league since World War II.
 Only later, during the summer break before the 2010–11 season, did he advance to their U-18 team.

 Adili played 15 games for GC during the 2010–11 season and 5 games in the 2011–12 season, but in December 2011 he suffered a cruciate ligament injury, from which he took over six months to recover, and hereafter he struggled to return into their first team squad.